nanos-world/docs/docs/getting-started/tutorials-and-examples/name-tags.md

 end

--- Adds a new Nametag to a character which was possessed Character.Subscribe("Possessed", function(character, player)
+-- Adds a new Nametag to a character which was possessed Character.Subscribe("Possess", function(character, player)
     AddNametag(player, character)
 end)

--- Removes the Nametag from a character which was unpossessed Character.Subscribe("UnPossessed", function(character, player)
+-- Removes the Nametag from a character which was unpossessed Character.Subscribe("UnPossess", function(character, player)
     RemoveNametag(player, character)
 end)